AndreiKorac/korac.dev/content/posts/first-post.md

 Hello World!
 This site is finally up and running.

-This post post has been modified to test CodeBuild.
+This post post has been modified to see if CodeBuild successfully rebuilds the site.